rimshaejaz/alkira-ui-challenge/README.md

 7. **Run the Tests**
 In Cypress interface:
-    Select E2E Testing
+    Select E2E Testing.
-    Choose Chrome (or preferred browser)
+    Choose Chrome (or preferred browser).
-    Your test spec file (login.cy.ts) is locating at cypress/e2e/login.cy.ts
+    Your test spec file (login.cy.ts) is located at cypress/e2e/login.cy.ts
-    Click on login.cy.ts to run these tests
+    Click on login.cy.ts to run these tests.

 If login.cy.ts does not appear:
     "Click Create New Spec"